puppetlabs/puppet-rfc/arm-8.hiera_2/index.md

 * It is no longer possible to introduce stanzas in `puppet.conf` for environments.
 * Restriction on environment names is lifted
-* Any number of environments may be used; statically declared or (and if enabled) dynamically placed under one directory specified by the _environment resource_ `dynamic_environments`.
+* Any number of environments may be used; statically declared or (if enabled) dynamically placed under one directory specified by the _environment resource_ `dynamic_environments`.
 * Environment resources are not placed in the catalog.
 * The `--environment` flag is _by default_ ignored from agents.
 See [Environment from Agents](#environment-from-agents), [Integration with existing ENC](#integration-with-existing-enc) and [Request Sequence](#request-sequence) for details and discussion.
-* Environments incorporate `Environment` resources defaults from `environments.pp` in addition to default puppet values for all parameters derived from `puppet.conf` (i.e. where defaults/defaults are set if factory settings are not wanted - but this is really not needed since user has full control in `environments.pp`).
+* Environments incorporate `Environment` resource-defaults from `environments.pp` in addition to default puppet values for all parameters derived from `puppet.conf` (i.e. where defaults/defaults are set if factory settings are not wanted - but this is really not needed since user has full control in `environments.pp`).
 * If `environments.pp` is absent, a default "production" environment is automatically defined.